 From 1914 part of the range was also manufactured in metal.
 During this time the bicycle industry in Bielefeld grew to become an important economic factor.
 150 workers and employees had a contract at Hemmelskamp.
 The market area had long crossed the borders of the German Empire: sales in Belgium, France, the Netherlands and Great Britain secured the company's own representation abroad.
 The First World War from 1914 to 1918 disrupted the company’s hopeful development and the number of employees was reduced to just 30 workers just before the end of the war.
 After the war, the turnover of German bicycle factories once again increased quickly.
 Strong demand from abroad also ensured a renewed impetus.
 Carl Junker died in the first year of peace in 1919 and his wife Martha Junker led the company until her son Heinz Junker took over in 1924/25.
 Production of corks was stopped all together during the course of a rationalisation program in 1922.

 On the 1.
 January 1925 the company was transformed to become an open commercial enterprise where instead of: "H. Hemmelskamp, Celluloid – und Metallwarenfabrik, Bielefeld" it adopted a new brand name HEBIE (= HEmmelskamp BIElefeld).
 In 1926, the wages department registered 250 employees and Hebie increased its production program, the stamping workshop and the welding department having been expanded to deal with front and rear luggage racks.
 Ruinous competition in the bicycle market in 1928 shrunk profits rapidly and led to a partial decline in the industry in 1929.
-After the National Socialists seized power, the market for bicycles stabilised due to state intervention, so that Hebie grew from 105 employees in the year 1932 to 183 members of staff 5 years later.
+But the company also recovered from this trend, so that Hebie grew from 105 employees in the year 1932 to 183 members of staff 5 years later.
 The range had proved itself up to now: bicycle handles made of celluloid, chain guards in various designs, luggage racks, bicycle locks and – new in the program – bicycle stands in metal and malleable cast iron.
 Despite difficulties in procuring materials, production in bicycle parts never ceased fully during the Second World War.
 In contrast to other local industries the company survived the war undamaged.

 After 1945 Hebie initially made a new start with crown caps.